jftuga/blog/_posts/2020-08-17--JAMF-iPad-Deployment-Guide.md

 ---
 layout: post
-title: "JAMF Deployment Guide"
+title: "JAMF iPad Deployment Guide"
 date: 2020-08-17
-categories: sysadmin jamf
+categories: sysadmin jamf ipad
 ---

 These are my notes on deploying iPads with JAMF.
 They only run internally and are locked down with a very limited number of apps.
 The iPads are managed via JAMF Cloud.